 Since 1989, 12 miles of the canal have been restored along with 37 locks and 11 bridges; 2 new marinas have been built.
 The latest section, Staveley Town Lock, was opened at the National Trailboat Festival in 2016.

-We have only eight miles left to restore.
+There are less than nine miles left to restore.
 Detailed plans already exist for every bridge, lock and aqueduct on this stretch.
 The Chesterfield Canal Trust is currently running a campaign called Closing the Gap in order to achieve this aim.

 The Chesterfield Canal Trust is a charitable company run entirely by volunteers, incorporated in July 1997.
 In 1998 it took over the assets of the former Chesterfield Canal Society, which had been formed in 1976.